 Evaluation and Academic Standards

-The Family Planning Academic Team meets regularly to discuss all aspects of Family Planning Clinical and Training Development arm.
+The Family Planning Clinical Training and Health Promotion Teams meets regularly to discuss all aspects of Family Planning Clinical and Health Promotion Training Development

-Students are encouraged to voice all matters of concern in relation Family Planning courses.
-These concerns will be heard, verified and resolved as part of a continuous process to improve customer service.
+Students are encouraged to voice all matters of concern in relation to Family Planning courses.

 Any student who wishes to express a concern, provide feedback or make a complaint should address the issue with their course coordinator in the first instance.
 Download Family Planning’s Complaints Procedure (PDF).

 The New Zealand Qualifications Authority (NZQA) has a process for complaints about NZQA Accredited courses.